All Superheroes Must Die: Plot

 Meanwhile, in the scrap yard, The Wall and Shadow are attacked by Manpower, who wields a flamethrower against them.
-Once it runs out of fuel, The Wall charges him, only to be promptly taken down without his superpower (presumably some form of invincibility, which also renders him immune to physical pain).
+Once it runs out of fuel, The Wall charges him, only to be promptly taken down without his powers.
 Shadow tries to help, but without her own power of invisibility, she is unable to prevent Manpower from stabbing The Wall in the stomach.
 Just as he turns to her, Charge and Cutthroat arrive and defeat Manpower.
 Charge then informs the group that The Wall only has moments to live, as his wounds are not treatable.
 He instructs Shadow, who presumably had an intimate relationship with him, to stay with The Wall until the end while he explains to Cutthroat that he has a plan to defeat Rickshaw and that Rickshaw does not care if they win or not, but will execute civilians merely to affect them; he is proven right when, moments after The Wall's death, he executes the trapped civilians and then gives the group the coordinates for a new, "Bonus Round".

 The group arrives at a cabin where three civilians are held, and they discover three coffins with their names on them, as well as a single gun.
 Rickshaw appears and tells them that he will spare a civilian for each of them that commits suicide at their respective coffin, but Charge takes the gun and executes the hostages himself, much to the others' horror.
 He argues that Rickshaw would kill them anyway, and that he did it so none of the others would be tempted to take their own lives.
 Cutthroat tells Shadow that he trusts Charge to have a plan, noting that "...failure is just not an option to him."
 It is revealed through flashbacks that the four were close friends at some point, that Charge was the one who had urged the rest to become superheroes after they obtained their powers, and that Charge and Cutthroat were working as a team.
 It is also suggested that Charge and the Shadow had feelings for one another, but never acted on them.
 Rickshaw congratulates Charge on his actions, then orders them to head to a bar.